kiranbandi/usask-multi-sync/README.md

 # usask-multi-sync
-Server code that relies on the GT library to sync mouse and user activity across different web apps
+client code that relies on the GT library to sync mouse and user activity across different web apps

 # TO DO